Topological Mott transition in a two band model of spinless fermions with on-site Coulomb repulsion: Introduction

 \section{Introduction}

 The experimental discovery of the first Weyl semimetal in TaAs \cite{A1} gave impetus to the study of topological gapless states in real compounds.
-The topological features of the phase state determine the chiral surface states: in one-dimensional systems, these are the zero energy Majorana states \cite{Kit1,K3} (the Majorana fermions), in two-dimensional systems, they are chiral edge modes localized at the boundaries \cite{Kit2,2D}(the Dirac fermions), in three-dimensional systems they are the Weyl nodes and topological surface states \cite{A1,3D1,3D2}(the Weyl fermions).
+The chiral surface states determine the topological features of the phase state: in one-dimensional systems, these are the zero energy Majorana states \cite{Kit1,a3,K3} (the Majorana fermions), in two-dimensional systems, we are talking about chiral edge modes localized at the boundaries \cite{Kit2,2D} (the Dirac fermions), in three-dimensional systems there are the Weyl nodes and topological surface states \cite{A1,3D1,3D2} (the Weyl fermions).
 As a rule, topological surface states of fermions exist for a certain dimension of the system.

-Nevertheless, such behavior of topological state may not be fulfilled, such in a transverse magnetic field, graphene exists in the topological insulator state with the Chern number and Hall conductance equal to zero.
-The topology of this state is determined by the zero energy Majorana states localized at the boundaries \cite{K0}.
-We show that this behavior of the system is not unique; the gapless state in the two-dimensional fermion liquids with the spin-orbit coupling and Hubbard interaction can be topological with the zero energy Majorana states.
+Nevertheless, such behavior of topological state may not be fulfilled, such in a transverse magnetic field, graphene exists in the topological insulator state with the Chern number and Hall conductance equal to zero \cite{a3,K3}.
+The topology of this state is determined by the zero energy Majorana states localized at the boundaries \cite{a3,K3}.
+We show that this behavior of the system is not unique; the gapless state of the two-dimensional fermion liquid with the spin-orbit coupling and on-site Coulomb repulsion can be topological with the zero energy Majorana states.

-In topological insulator state the interaction between fermions kills the chiral edge modes \cite{K0,K1}, a fermion liquid in topological insulator state transforms to non-topological insulator state.
+In topological insulator state the interaction between fermions kills the chiral edge modes \cite{K3,K1} and a fermion liquid transforms to non-topological insulator state.
 At the Mott phase transition the repulsion between fermions leads to a gapped spectrum of quasi-particle excitations, the gap opens and insulator state is realized.
 At the same time the spin-orbit coupling opens a window for topological state formation.
 The Mott phase transition occurs as a result of the competition of these processes.
-We shall show, that in two dimension structures the spin-orbir coupling leads to the Mott transition between topological gapless state and non-topological gapped state.
+We shall show, that in two dimension structures the spin-orbit coupling leads to the Mott transition between topological gapless state and non-topological gapped state.
 The zero energy Majorana states determine the gapless state with the Chern number and Hall conductance equal to zero.
+Thus we study a new type of metal-insulator phase transition.